The Galloping Ghost (aircraft): History

 Beville and Raymond registered the plane as NX79111 and named it The Galloping Ghost after football star Red Grange.
 Raymond piloted the aircraft in its first race, the 1946 Thompson Trophy, the first since 1939, when World War II suspended the annual event.
 Raymond took fourth place on the closed-course track, winning $3,000.
 The following year, Beville piloted the aircraft in the Kendall Trophy race.
-He broke the record for fastest closed-course speed on August 31, 1947, with 384.6 miles per hour (619 km/h), breaking the record of 601.7 km/h set by Alvin "Tex" Johnson in the Thompson Trophy race the previous year, winning $2,500.
+He broke the record for fastest closed-course speed on August 31, 1947, with 384.6 miles per hour (619 km/h), breaking the record of 601.7 km/h set by Tex Johnston in the Thompson Trophy race the previous year, winning $2,500.
 Beville also raced for the 1947 Thompson Trophy, taking fourth.
 For 1948, Raymond raced in the Sohio (taking fourth), Thompson (second) and Tinnerman (first) Trophies.
 He won the Tinnerman by less than a second, taking $3,150 and earning a total of $11,850 for all three races.
 In 1949, Beville raced in the Sohio and Thompson Trophies, taking fourth for both and earning a total of $3,700.

 In 1963, the aircraft was purchased by Dr. Cliff Cummins as a stripped hulk.
 He restored the aircraft and had it modified for racing, included the addition of a lower-profile canopy and reducing the wingspan four feet (120 cm).
 He first raced it at the Reno Air Races in 1969 as Miss Candace (named after his daughter) race number 69.
 At the 1970 races, he suffered an engine failure and landed short of the runway, damaging the aircraft.